 But in fact each person's condition (even though it looks the same

-to the doctor on the photographs or scans may have different factors such
+to the doctor) s may have different causes such

 as different genes (genotype).